pinguin999/my-jngl-starter/README.md

 ## Let's getting Started

 In this tutorial we base on the [JNGL-Starter Project](https://github.com/jhasse/jngl-starter).
-So first check it out and set up your local mashine for building projects with JNGL.
+So first check it out and set up your local machine for building projects with JNGL.
 In the case you are working on a Windows PC we have a nice short task list in the Readme in the [JNGL-Starter Project](https://github.com/jhasse/jngl-starter).
 After setting up your first JNGL project you will have a window just showing a black background.
-In general we need tree objects for the Pong game.
+In general we need three objects for the Pong game.
 A ball and two paddles.
 <!-- Later we will add a score board. -->

 To get anything showing on the screen we can start with the ball.
 Just a white circle in the middle of the screen.